MatheusRich/matheusrich.github.io/_drafts/dont-use-comments-use-code.md

 end
 ```

-Are you using comments to generate documentation information?
-Read [this
+Are you using comments to generate deprecation documentation?
+Read [this section](#when-comments-are-ok).
-section](#when-comments-are-ok).

 ## Don't add after-update notes